Scott Jensen (Minnesota politician): Minnesota Senate

 Jensen was elected to the Minnesota Senate in 2016 representing part of Carver County.
 He ran as a traditional conservative Republican, opposing abortion and favoring low taxes.
 During his single term in the legislature, he was regarded as moderate and pro-business, receiving a perfect score from the Minnesota Chamber of Commerce in 2017 and 2018.
 He was seen as "an eccentric and unpredictable legislator"; and as among the more bipartisan members of the Minnesota Senate, with a reputation as a political maverick.
 Jensen supported a bill to allow local governments to adopt ranked-choice voting, a system some Republicans had attempted to prohibit in the state.
 He put forward a bill to regulate pharmacy benefit managers, and to create a new commission to probe drug price increases.
 Voting against his party, he supported a ban on conversion therapy.

-Jensen received media attention in 2017 after providing medical attention to Governor Mark Dayton after Dayton collapsed while giving his State of the State address on the floor of the state House at the Minnesota State Capitol.
+Jensen received media attention in 2017 after providing medical attention to Governor Mark Dayton after Dayton collapsed while giving his State of the State address on the floor of the Minnesota House of Representatives in the Minnesota State Capitol.

 In July 2019, Jensen announced that he would not seek reelection in 2020.